carlosredolar/Geometry-Viewer/README.md

 ## Engine Functionality

 FBX models can be imported dragging and dropping them onto the engine.
-Textures can be imported and applied to an object if a GameObject is selected while using drag&drop
+Textures (png and jpg) can be imported dragging and dropping them onto the engine and applied to an object if a GameObject is selected.

 ## Game Objects Inspector